If you are looking for Bible verses about committing your works and ways to the Lord, you have come to the right place.

 “He will sustain you” means that the Lord will nourish and look after our physical, mental, and spiritual needs.
 There is no other way to calm your anxious hearts than to trust in the Lord’s providence.

 6. Matthew 6:25, NKJV

-Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
+Therefore, I say to you, do not worry about your life, what you will eat or drink, or about your body, what you will put on.
 Is not life more than food and the body more than clothing?